LucasO21/bike_price_prediction/README.md

 ================================================================================

+### Project Goal
-**Project Goal** - An end to end analysis project to predict create data driven competitive pricing strategy for a hypothetical bike manufacturer.
+An end to end analysis project to predict create data driven competitive pricing strategy for a hypothetical bike manufacturer.

+### Data
-**Data** - Data used in this project was retrieved via web-scraping from Trek bikes [website](https://www.trekbikes.com/us/en_US/).
+Data used in this project was retrieved via web-scraping from Trek bikes [website](https://www.trekbikes.com/us/en_US/).
 See reproducible web-scraping code [here]().

+### Analysis Approach
-**Analysis Approach** - Machine learning models were used to determine pricing based on certain bike features including model, year, frame material (carbon or aluminum), category (road or mountain bike), and other bike features such as if the bike was electrical or not, if the bike had shocks, etc. Additionally certain keywords in the
+Machine learning models were used to determine pricing based on certain bike features including model, year, frame material (carbon or aluminum), category (road or mountain bike), and other bike features such as if the bike was electrical or not, if the bike had shocks, etc. Additionally certain keywords in the